-Starting out as part of iconic Australian sketch group Castanet Club and subject of the 1991 cult film of the same name, Mikey Robins made the transition to radio and television to become one of Australia’s best-loved, intelligent and in-demand entertainers on the strength of his clever observations, quick one-liners and brilliant, biting banter.
+Starting out as part of iconic Australian sketch group Castanet Club and subject of the 1991 cult film of the same name, Mikey Robins made the transition to radio and television to become one of Australia’s best-loved, intelligent and in-demand entertainers on the strength of his clever observations and political savvy, quick one-liners and brilliant, biting banter.

-Mikey ruled the airwaves in the 90s on triple j’s national breakfast show, where he & his co-host Helen Razer remain one of the most popular breaky teams the station has enjoyed to this day.
-After seven years Mikey hung up his microphone and moved into the TV studio, swiftly becoming an audience favourite as team leader on the hugely popular, high rating Good News Week and its various franchises.
+Mikey & his co-host Helen Razer ruled the airwaves in the 90s on triple j’s national breakfast show, where they remain one of the most popular breaky teams the station has enjoyed to this day.
+After seven years Mikey hung up his microphone and moved into TV, swiftly becoming an audience favourite as team leader on the hugely popular, high rating Good News Week and its various franchises.

 Mikey has worked for ABC radio, Vega, and Triple M and where he co-hosted Merrick… and Australia weekly with Merrick Watts and was a Grill Team regular.
-His numerous regular television appearances have included co-host of Studio 10, You Have Been Watching, regular guest spots on Sunrise, Spicks and Specks, and an episode of ABC TV’s acclaimed long-form interview programme, One + One with Jane Hutcheon.
+His numerous regular television appearances have also included co-hosting Studio 10, You Have Been Watching, regular guest spots on Sunrise, Spicks and Specks.

-ABC TV also featured Mikey in an episode of Australian Story, and thanks to Mikey’s tremendous popularity amongst TV audiences the episode went on to become one of the highest rating episodes of the esteemed biographical program.
+ABC TV featured Mikey in an episode of Australian Story, and thanks to his tremendous popularity amongst TV audiences the episode went on to become one of the highest rating episodes of the esteemed biographical program.
 The episode dealt with Mikey’s health and weight loss issues in a frank and very personal account.
+He was subsequently an interviewee on an episode of ABC TV’s acclaimed long-form interview programme, One + One with Jane Hutcheon and has cooked up a storm on 2021’s The Cook Up With Adam Liaw on SBS.

 In 2016 Mikey was invited back for the Australian Story ’30 years on air’ celebration special, and that same year also joined the on-air celebrations for iconic children’s TV show Play School’s 50th anniversary.
 Mikey has devised and hosted a series of documentaries about Australians and their favourite pubs for Channel 10 – leading to episodes being filmed overseas – and fronted shows for the Foxtel network.